dejan2609/tutorial-swarm-storm/README.md

 				sudo sed -i -e "s/\/bin\/bash \/etc\/init.sh\n//g" /etc/rc.local
 			EOF
 	3. You can also, of course, just connect to each machine and call the script manually *after you have spawned all machines*.
-5. Whichever you have chosen above, it is now time to shut down the machine:
+5. Whichever option you chose, it is now time to shut down the machine:

 		sudo shutdown -h now
 6. Finally, take a snapshot of the machine, rebuild the other servers from this image and restart the machine you have taken the image from.
-For those who did not choose the somewhat hacky Option 2: Don't forget to make sure the  init script is called!
+7. For those who did not choose the somewhat hacky Option 2: Don't forget to make sure the  init script is called once upfront!

 Time to get to the interesting stuff!